monojack/blips/README.md

 The store can only be changed through **_mutations_**, you can read from it through **_queries_** and can also listen for changes with **_subscriptions_**.

 ## The why?
 I developed **Blips** because I wanted to use **GraphQL** with every project, regardless of what the API server looks like.
-So if my aplication is consuming a simple API (whatever kind), I can still have a *store* that manages the application state and write queries/mutations that would resolve with making requests to that API.
+So if my app is consuming a simple API (whatever kind), I can still have a *store* that manages the application state and write queries/mutations that would resolve with making requests to that API.

 ## The basics